uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We can use this anniversary to continue on a journey of reconciliation.[^147] The Commission believes that, as Canada’s 150th anniversary approaches in 2017, national reconciliation is the most suitable framework to guide commemoration of this significant historical benchmark in Canada’s history.
 This intended celebration can be an opportunity for Canadians to take stock of the past, celebrating the country’s accomplishments without shirking responsibility for its failures.
-Fostering more inclusive public<!--x-->
-discourse about the past through a reconciliation lens would open up new and exciting possibilities for a future in which Aboriginal peoples take their rightful place in Canada’s history as founding nations who have strong and unique contributions to make to this country.
+Fostering more inclusive public <!-- page 308 -->discourse about the past through a reconciliation lens would open up new and exciting possibilities for a future in which Aboriginal peoples take their rightful place in Canada’s history as founding nations who have strong and unique contributions to make to this country.

 In the Commission’s view, there is an urgent need in Canada to develop historically literate citizens who understand why and how the past is relevant to their own lives and the future of the country.
 Museums have an ethical responsibility to foster national reconciliation, and not simply tell one party’s version of the past.